 Additional clinical responsibilities are taken on, which include the supervision of more junior colleagues.
 The development of an area of special interest is encouraged, and advanced training modules exist in many specialist areas, including Intensive Care Medicine.
 The development of teaching, audit, research and management skills are all important during this time.
 Subject to the necessary approval, there is an opportunity to work outside the programme for up to a year, either in the UK or abroad, although the final 6 months of training must be undertaken in the UK.

-To access the Higher and Advanced Fellowship Feedback Form, click here.
+To access the Higher and Advanced Training Module Feedback Form, click here.

 For information relating to regional fellowships, please see the relevant job descriptions below;

-Trainees should be aware that these fellowships are not OOP but in program higher training fellowships.
+Trainees should be aware that these ATMs are not OOP but in program higher training fellowships.